Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Please refer to this dedicated troubleshooting page: Metadata column is missing for help with this issue.

 There are two different causes for metadata columns appearing to be missing.
-Both of which typically occur on your Task's spreadsheet page after a new spreadsheet has been uploaded.
+Both of which typically occur on your task's spreadsheet page after a new spreadsheet has been uploaded.

 Common Causes:

-1) The spreadsheet being uploaded did not contain all the columns.
-2) The uploaded metadata column is empty and is not present in all of the spreadsheets uploaded to the task.
+2. The uploaded metadata column is empty and is not present in all of the spreadsheets uploaded to the task.

 Explanation: Gorilla helpfully removes all columns which it detects as not in use.
 This includes empty columns and those not referenced within the task structure.
 Where an 'empty column' means there are no data entries in any row beneath the column heading.